 - Swiss Army Knife

-- FM / AM radio that runs on AA batteries and or a wind up radio (though the wind up radio can be annoying to constantly wind).
+- FM / AM radio that uses AA batteries and or a wind-up radio (though the wind-up radio can be annoying to wind constantly).

 - Rice and pasta